 The shutter release is basically a couple of contact switches.
 Connect the focus pin to ground and the camera focuses.
 Connect the shutter pin to ground and a shot is taken.

 For this particular cable; white is ground, red is +3V shutter release and blue is +3v focus.
 Other makes will have different colours.

-For the camera and flash connectors, the dropController uses 3.5m sockets and plugs.
+For the camera and flash connectors, the dropController uses standard 3.5m sockets and plugs.
 I chose these because they are very common and very cheap.
-The only time they are not so convenient is when connecting flash guns.

 Hot Shoe Adapters